rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 * Android
 * Windows Mobile/CE
-* Motorola Solutions Devices Only(Not all scanning engines support all symbologies or all symbology properties)
+* Motorola Solutions Devices Only(Not all scanning engines support all symbologies or all symbology properties)(Not all scanning engines support all symbologies or all symbology properties)

 ###autoEnter